Evolution of languages: Asia

-Linguists and anthropologists debate the origins of Turkic peoples and Turkic languages.
-According to Robbeets, the proto-Turkic people descend from the proto-Transeurasian language community, which lived the West Liao River Basin (modern Manchuria) around 6000 BCE and may be identified with the Xinglongwa culture.
-They lived as agriculturalists, and later adopted a nomadic lifestyle and started a migration to the west.
-Proto-Turkic may have been spoken in northern East Asia 2500 years ago.

 Linguists disagree about when and where the Tungusic languages in northern Asia arose, proposing Proto-Tungusic spoken in Manchuria between 500 BC and 500 CE, or around the same timeframe in the vicinity of Lake Baikal.
 (Menges 1968, Khelimskii 1985) Some sources describe the Donghu people recorded between the 7th century and 2nd century BC in Manchuria as Proto-Tungusic.
-Northern Tungusic contains numerous Eskimo-Aleut words, borrowed no more than 2000 years ago when both languages were evidently spoken in eastern Siberia.
+Northern Tungusic contains numerous Eskaleut words, borrowed no more than 2000 years ago when both languages were evidently spoken in eastern Siberia.

 In Central Asia, records in Old Persian indicate that the Sogdian language had emerged by the time of the Achaemid Empire, although no records of Old Sogdian exist.

 Reconstructions, textual records and archaeological evidence increasingly shed light on the origins of languages in East Asia.
 According to archaeological and linguistic evidence published in 2014 by Roger Blench, Taiwan was populated with people arriving from the coastal-fishing Fujian Dapenkeng culture the millet cultivating Longshan culture in Shandong and possibly coastal areas of Guangdong.
 Taiwan was likely the birthplace of Proto-Austronesian languages that spread across the Pacific, Indian Ocean and Southeast Asia.

 Proto-Japonic arrived in Japan from nearby Pacific islands or mainland Asia around the 2nd century BC in the Yayoi Period, displacing the languages of the earlier Jōmon inhabitants which was likely a form of Proto-Ainu.
 The original forms of Proto-Japonic or Old Japanese are unattested and inferred from linguistic reconstruction.

 The arrival of Japanese may be related to the emergence of Korean as a language isolate.
 Proto-Korean may have been spoken in Manchuria before migrating down the Korean Peninsula.
 One explanation posits that the language displaced Japonic-speakers, triggering the Yayoi migration, while another hypothesis suggests that Proto-Korean speakers slowly assimilated and absorbed Japonic Mumun farmers.